Geonovum/sospilot/docs/smartemission.rst

 process.
-A specific Stetl Input module was developed to effect reading and parsing the files and tracking the last id of the file processed. https://github.com/Geonovum/sospilot/blob/master/src/smartem/raw2measurements.py
+A specific Stetl Input module was developed to effect reading and parsing the files and tracking the last id of the file processed. https://github.com/Geonovum/sospilot/blob/master/src/smartem/raw2measurements.py These are two Filters: the class ``Raw2RecordFilter`` converts raw lines from the file to raw records.
+The class ``Record2MeasurementsFilter``  converts these records to records to be inserted into the ``measurements`` table.
+Other components used are standard Stetl.

 Unit Conversion: as seen above the units for chemical components are in ``ppb`` (Parts-Per-Billion).
 For AQ data the usual unit is ug/m3 (Microgram per cubic meter).
 The conversion